 - Explore the behaviors, beliefs, and expectations that may be keeping you stuck

 - Recognize why restrictive thoughts and eating patterns perpetuate binge and emotional eating, and how you can stop

 For most of my life, food and body image consumed my life.
-I grew up in highly critical household where being thin became the only thing I was “good” at, while also serving as my only survival mechanism in a chaotic, dysfunctional home.
+I grew up in highly critical household where being thin became the only thing I was “good” at, while also serving as my a survival mechanism in a chaotic, dysfunctional home.

-What started as simple dieting and exercise, eventually lead me down the path of eating disorders for many years.
+What started as dieting and exercise, eventually lead me down the path of eating disorders for many years.

-I spent all my time and energy trying to live up to impossible, perfectionist standards that I believed I needed to obtain in order to feel like I was good enough and accepted; but inside, I was exhausted, disconnected from life and others, and emotionally drained.
+I spent all my time and energy trying to live up to impossible, perfectionist standards I believed I needed to obtain in order to feel like I was good enough and accepted; but inside, I was exhausted, disconnected from life and others, and emotionally drained.

-I was constantly trying to make up for a binge or eating “bad” foods by punishing myself with hours of cardio and depriving myself of food.
+I was constantly trying to make up for a binge or overeating by punishing myself with hours of cardio and depriving myself of food.
 Only to restart the vicious cycle over and over again.

 “Nothing happens until the pain of remaining the same outweighs the pain of change.”

 I finally hit rock bottom when I couldn’t go a day without bingeing and purging.
 My obsession with food and my body had completely taken over my life and I felt as though I had lost all control.

 In a desperate attempt to free myself and live a “normal” life, I took the leap and reached out for help that started me on my path to recovery.

 Thanks to the discovery of intuitive eating and mental health therapy, as well as breaking free from diet culture, I’m no longer controlled by food and weight.

-Eating dessert no longer spirals me out of control, followed by days of restriction and self-loathing.
+Eating dessert or pizza no longer spirals me out of control, followed by days of restriction and self-loathing.